brodock/wordpress-wplistcal/readme.txt

 = Version Guide =

-* WordPress 2.7 or later &rarr; Use WPListCal 1.1b (development release, not yet stable)
+* WordPress 2.7 or later &rarr; Use WPListCal 1.1 (current stable release)
-* WordPress 2.5-2.6.3 &rarr; Use WPListCal 1.0.8.2 (current stable release)
+* WordPress 2.5-2.6.3 &rarr; Use WPListCal 1.0.8.2
 * WordPress 2.0.3-2.3.3 &rarr; Use WPListCal 1.0.2

 == Installation ==